• Skip to primary navigation

 Instructions

-• In a large mixing bowl combine butter, Worcestershire sauce, seasoned salt and garlic powder.
+• In a large mixing bowl combine melted butter, Worcestershire sauce and BBQ rub.
 Mix until combined.
-Add the rest of the ingredients and toss to coat.
+Add the dry ingredients and toss to coat.

 • Spread out evenly in a large rimmed baking pan.
 We used a disposable one for easy cleanup.